Lobet Gott in seinen Reichen, BWV 11: History

 Part I, which tells of the Ascension, is concluded by the fourth stanza of Johann Rist's hymn "Du Lebensfürst, Herr Jesu Christ" in a four-part setting.
 Part II reflects the reaction of the disciples.
 The closing chorale on the seventh stanza of Gottfried Wilhelm Sacer's "Gott fähret auf gen Himmel" is set as a chorale fantasia.
-While the music for the narration and the first chorale were new compositions in 1735, Bach based the framing choral movements and the two arias on earlier compositions.
+While the music for the narration and the first chorale were new compositions in 1738, Bach based the framing choral movements and the two arias on earlier compositions.
 He used the model for the alto aria again much later for the Agnus Dei of his Mass in B minor.

+Bach probably performed the oratorio first on 15 May 1738, while an older reference states that it was composed in 1735, in the same liturgical year as the Christmas Oratorio.

 In the first complete edition of Bach's works, the Bach-Ausgabe of the Bach Gesellschaft, the work was included under the cantatas (hence its low BWV number), and in the Bach Compendium it is numbered BC D 9 and included under oratorios.